WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/thursday.md

 You should try to work on these with your coding partner.

-Each team will also get a few minutes to come present the standup ideas & plans you came up with yesterday to Julia to talk about them.
+Each team will also get a few minutes to present the standup ideas & plans you came up with yesterday to Julia to talk about them -- Julia will come see each team one at a time.

+Then, we'll get together and review these exercises.

 ### Development: Part 1